Main Guide

 - Romaji (ローマ字)

 Hiragana and katakana are similar to the English alphabet, although instead of representing single letter sounds, they represent two letters sounds like ka and ri.
-Kanji is what most beginner think of when they see Japanese, these are originally of Chinese origin and are used to describe words, nouns and so on.
+Kanji is what most beginner think of when they think of Japanese.
+These are originally of Chinese origin and are used to describe words, nouns and so on.
 The last script isn't really a standard script, it is just the English alphabet (the Roman alphabet as the name implies.)
 The first scripts one learns are the first two as they represent the same sounds and are simple to learn in comparison to kanji.
 In contrast, you might learn new kanji for a very long time but you should know all hiragana and katakana (collectively called kana).
 You can learn to write them too if you'd like, but unless you practice often you'll eventually forget how to write them, even if you can tell how to read them.

 The first thing you should do is read Tae Kim's guide from here to here in order to make sure you actually understand how writing works in Japanese.
 After this, use this game.

-Setup Anki and Yomichan
+Setup Anki and Yomitan

 On the topic of isolated kanji study

 It is not fully clear how useful isolated kanji study is to the development of Japanese mastery.
 Isolated kanji study refers to the act of studying kanji readings on their own, without studying words directly.
-Some people have never studied kanji in itself and instead learned words using kanji directly.
-Some people have started their Japanese journey by using a tool such as Remembering the Kanji or the Kodansha Kanji Learner's Course.
+Some people never studied kanji by itself and instead learned words using kanji directly.
+Some people started their Japanese journey by using a tool such as Remembering the Kanji or the Kodansha Kanji Learner's Course.
 I would personally advise against going through the entirety of either books, even in the form of an Anki deck.
-Instead, I would suggest people skip this step for now and start working through a vocabulary deck, usually Core2.3k.
+Instead, I would suggest people skip this step for now and start working through a vocabulary deck, namely Kaishi 1.5k.
 If the vocabulary deck is too hard, it might then be worth using the shortened form of Remembering the Kanji, usually called RRTK450.
 The deck can be found here.
 If you're the kind of person that likes learning from textbooks, I actually really like the Basic Kanji Book I and II.

 Another useful tool is the kanji map website, which lets you input a kanji character and see it get broken down into radicals, the building blocks of kanji.
 It also allows you to see if it is used as a building block in other kanji.
 Learning kanji takes a long amount of time, do not get discouraged if learning Japanese feels very hard in the beginning.
 A lot of the difficulty in learning a language like Japanese is front-loaded: Once you learn enough words and kanji your reading experience gets much smoother.
 English speakers are usually discouraged at the fact that one requires learning thousands of kanji to properly read Japanese.
 But remember: